 - Losing muscle and muscle tone.

 - Groaning when lying down or getting up.

 - Difficulty with toileting positions, e.g. a male cocking his leg.

 If your dog displays any of the symptoms listed above, take them to the vet for a check-up.
 Early diagnosis and good quality arthritis management can help keep your pet more comfortable.

 At a vet appointment, the vet will ask a range of questions to help understand what signs your pet is showing, and what impact this is having on their life.
 If your veterinarian suspects your dog has arthritis, they’ll perform a thorough health check.
 This will include an orthopaedic examination that may involve flexing and extending your dog’s joints and watching them walk.
 This will give an initial indication of whether your pet is experiencing pain in certain joints, and helps to start ruling in or out other causes of joint disease.
 Your vet is likely to suggest further diagnostics such as X-rays to look for signs of joint disease.

 Dog arthritis treatment

-Next, find out top tips to help you take care of your senior dog.
+Now that you know how to care for a dog with arthritis, it’s time to find out the top tips to help you take care of your senior dog.